patters-match/z88/readme.txt

 -- Compiling MakeApp --

-MakeApp, a binary file combiner, is a Qt-based library exectuable program to be compiled.
+MakeApp, a binary file combiner, is a Qt-based library executable program to be compiled.
 MakeApp is found together with Mpm in most Z88 application compile scripts.
 The resulting binary is a makeapp executable file, just as Mpm.